osnava/EMG-826/README.md

 ## Description
-In this repository you will find example codes to use you board.
+In this repository you will find example codes to use your board.
 Stop complaining about using libraries, you don't need them: just plug and play!

 EMG-826 it's a [sEMG](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3821366/) (surface Electromyography) sensor fully compatible with: